Thursday, January 16, 2025

 of light unveils

-what might bloom
+might bloom

-or burst in her irises?
+or burst in your irises?

-If I dissolve
+If I then dissolve

 into the blue flame

-of her breath,
+of your breath,

-do I subsist
+will I subsist

 as breath,